juan-rafael/aem-training-backend/README.md

 # aem-training-backend
-This project has the complete frontend code and the basic code for the training
+This project has the complete frontend code and the basic backend code for the training